feddelegrand7/mini007/README.md

 lead_agent$invoke(
   "Tell me about the economic situation in Algeria, then tell me how's the weather in Algiers?"
 )
-#> The weather in Algiers right now is hot and sunny, with a temperature of 35°C
+#> The current weather in Algiers is clear and sunny with a temperature of 35
+#> degrees Celsius.
+There is no precipitation at the moment, indicating dry
-#> and no rain.
+#> conditions.
 ```

 ## Code of Conduct